nickchase/k0s/docs/cplb.md

 control plane, there is another option to get a highly available control plane called control plane load balancing (CPLB).

-CPLB has two features that are independent, but normally will be used together: VRRP Instances, which allows automatic assignation of predefined IP addresses using VRRP across control plane nodes.
-VirtualServers allows to do Load Balancing to the other control plane nodes.
+CPLB has two features that are independent, but normally will be used together: VRRP Instances, which allows automatic assignment of predefined IP addresses using VRRP across control plane nodes.
+VirtualServers allows Load Balancing with the other control plane nodes.

 This feature is intended to be used for external traffic.
-This feature is fully compatible with [node-local load balancing (NLLB)](nllb.md) which means CPLB can be used for external traffic and NLLB for internal traffic at the same time.
+It's fully compatible with [node-local load balancing (NLLB)](nllb.md), which means CPLB can be used for external traffic and NLLB for internal traffic at the same time.

 ## Technical functionality